ofiryakobi/debm/README.md

 The rational behind DEBM is to
 ----
-(1) Make behavioral modeling science more replicable.
+(1) Enhancing replicability in the behavioral sciences.
 (2) Make modeling accessible for people with limited programming skills.
 (3) Be a central repository for published models.
 (4) Speed up the process of comparing, assessing and developing behavioral models.